AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-12-10-interactive-guide-to-javascript-events/index.md

 However, while default event behaviors are useful, we sometimes need to prevent them so we can replace them with our own custom implementations, or to prevent conflicting behaviors from creating confusing user experiences.
 To do this, we can use the [`Event.preventDefault`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) method.

 When might you want to prevent the default behavior for an event?
 Well, perhaps the most classic example of this comes up with HTML forms.
 When you press the <kbd>Enter</kbd> key anywhere inside a form, it fires the `submit` event.
 And the default behavior for a form submission is to refresh the page (unless the form uses a `GET` method and has an `action` pointing to a different URL).
-But that's not always the desirable behavior.
-For example, in an attempt to create a more fluid single-page experience, many apps prevent this default behavior and handle the form data themselves.
+But that's not always the desired behavior.
+For example, in an attempt to create a more fluid single-page experience, many apps prevent this default behavior and handle the form data themselves to keep the user on the current page.

 Here's an example of preventing the native form submission behavior: